Gordon joined the Evans School as a professor and dean in 1988. She stepped down as dean after ten years to continue her research and teaching.

-She is currently researching new forms of journalism and is working on a team to evaluate the impact of the Gates Foundation's Library Program, which seeks to provide universal access to computers and the Internet through public libraries.
+She has researched new forms of journalism and worked on a team to evaluate the impact of the Gates Foundation's Library Program, which aims to provide universal access to computers and the Internet through public libraries.

 Gordon received her Ph.D. in sociology from Northwestern University and her bachelor’s and master’s degrees from the Medill School of Journalism at Northwestern.